sebastiansauer/Markdown_paper_template/README.md

 	- enable, disable TOC, List of figures/tables
 	- changes citation style (based on [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)).
 - See [Pandoc's excellent user guide for options](http://pandoc.org/README.html).
-- Have a look at the \LaTeX template and change it according to your needs, eg., you may wish to adapt the front page according to your needs.
+- Have a look at the TeX template and change it according to your needs, eg., you may wish to adapt the front page according to your needs.